Oghma-Infinium/Twisted-Skyrim/Performance Guide.md

 # PREFACE LODs

 ### Deleting Outputs
 1. Locate the mod `ParallaxGen Ouput` open it by holding CTRL and double clicking it.
-Delete the contents `Meshes` & `Textures`
+Delete everything in the folder.
 2. Do the same for the mods `xLODGEN Output` `Road Output` `TexGen Output` & `DynDOLOD Output`
 3. **Disable** the mod `ParallaxGen Ouput` after deleting its contents